In introduction to Vol Biv and an opportunity to discover the potential of the Black Mountains to a Hike and Fly pilot.

 - You must spend one night out under the stars in the Black Mountains while completing the challenge.

 - A paraglider, harness, helmet and reserve must be carried at all times.
+In the spirit of Vol Biv you must also carry what you intend to sleep in.

 - The only modes of transport permitted are via paraglider or by foot.
 Use either as much or as little as you need.